 Not at all.
 Neil and Tristen both have kids so we work well with kids of all ages.
 If it helps to bring a child along on your tour that’s not a problem, we are happy to accommodate.

 Payment schedule, deposit and final payment:

-A 50% deposit is required to hold your date and the balance is due two weeks before the tour.
+A 50% deposit is required to hold your date and the balance is due three weeks before the tour.
+Deposit

 Why Book a Tour With Us?